Cap-go/tutorials/src/content/plugins-tutorials/capacitor-native-safearea.md

 ---
-"title": "Using capacitor-native-safearea Package in Capacitor Apps", "description": "Learn how to integrate and use the capacitor-native-safearea package in your Capacitor apps to handle safe area insets on iOS and Android devices.", "created_at": "2021-10-14",
+title: Using capacitor-native-safearea Package in Capacitor Apps
+description: Learn how to integrate and use the capacitor-native-safearea package in your Capacitor apps to handle safe area insets on iOS and Android devices.
-"published": true,
-"slug": "capacitor-native-safearea"
+created_at: 2021-10-14
+published: true
+slug: capacitor-native-safearea
 ---

 # Using capacitor-native-safearea Package in Capacitor Apps